LSSTDESC/DataManagementWorkbook/index.md

 themselves.
 See the links on the right hand side for instruction on how to edit the pages.

-Currently, this site contains a set up DM tutorials.
+Currently, this site contains a set of DM tutorials.
 Each tutorial has been implemented as an [iPython][ipython] notebook.
 For each iPython notebook there is a link that will allow you to view them in a read-only mode in your web browser.
 A link is also provided to the